jonbjornn/houdini-manage/docs/content/index.md

 &mdash; Install & manage external Houdini libraries, and keep them external.

-HoudiniLibrary is a command-line tool to install Houdini libraries simply by managing your Houdini environment in a clever way.
+HoudiniLibrary is a command-line tool to install Houdini libraries simply by managing your Houdini environment variables.